jack-110/Chen-Yang/README.md

 # Chen Yang
-👩‍💻  About Me: I am a software engineer from China and have around two years in the industry.
+👩‍💻  About Me: I am a software engineer from China and have around two years of work experience in the industry.

 🔭 Currently, I am studying CS168 from UCB.
 If you are also interested in it, maybe we can study together.